sdsc/cryoem-roll/README.md

 The default values are "gnu", "rocks-openmpi", and "python".

 Note that eman2 is always built with the gnu compiler.

-The roll also supports a `ROLLOPTS` make variable value of 'cuda', indicating that a cuda-enabled version of eman2 should be included in the build.

 ## Installation